Hypnotic: Types

-Quinazolinones are also a class of drugs which function as hypnotic/sedatives that contain a 4-quinazolinone core.
-Their use has also been proposed in the treatment of cancer.

-Examples of quinazolinones include cloroqualone, diproqualone, etaqualone (Aolan, Athinazone, Ethinazone), mebroqualone, Afloqualone (Arofuto), mecloqualone (Nubarene, Casfen), and methaqualone (Quaalude).
+GABAA receptor positive allosteric modulators

 Benzodiazepines

 Benzodiazepines can be useful for short-term treatment of insomnia.
 Their use beyond 2 to 4 weeks is not recommended due to the risk of dependence.
-It is preferred that benzodiazepines be taken intermittently—and at the lowest effective dose.
-They improve sleep-related problems by shortening the time spent in bed before falling asleep, prolonging the sleep time, and, in general, reducing wakefulness.
+It is preferred that benzodiazepines be taken intermittently and at the lowest effective dose.
+They improve sleep-related problems by shortening the time spent in bed before falling asleep, prolonging sleep time, and reducing wakefulness.
 Like alcohol, benzodiazepines are commonly used to treat insomnia in the short-term (both prescribed and self-medicated), but worsen sleep in the long-term.
 While benzodiazepines can put people to sleep (i.e., inhibit NREM stage 1 and 2 sleep), while asleep, the drugs disrupt sleep architecture by decreasing sleep time, delaying time to REM sleep, and decreasing deep slow-wave sleep (the most restorative part of sleep for both energy and mood).

 Other drawbacks of hypnotics, including benzodiazepines, are possible tolerance to their effects, rebound insomnia, and reduced slow-wave sleep and a withdrawal period typified by rebound insomnia and a prolonged period of anxiety and agitation.
-The list of benzodiazepines approved for the treatment of insomnia is fairly similar among most countries, but which benzodiazepines are officially designated as first-line hypnotics prescribed for the treatment of insomnia can vary distinctly between countries.
-Longer-acting benzodiazepines such as nitrazepam and diazepam have residual effects that may persist into the next day and are, in general, not recommended.
+The list of benzodiazepines approved for the treatment of insomnia is similar among most countries, but which benzodiazepines are officially designated as first-line hypnotics prescribed for the treatment of insomnia can vary distinctly between countries.
+Longer-acting benzodiazepines, such as nitrazepam and diazepam, have residual effects that may persist into the next day and are, in general, not recommended.

-It is not clear as to whether the new nonbenzodiazepine hypnotics (Z-drugs) are better than the short-acting benzodiazepines.
+It is not clear whether the newer nonbenzodiazepine (Z-drug) hypnotics are better than the short-acting benzodiazepines.
 The efficacy of these two groups of medications is similar.
-According to the US Agency for Healthcare Research and Quality, indirect comparison indicates that side-effects from benzodiazepines may be about twice as frequent as from nonbenzodiazepines.
+According to the US Agency for Healthcare Research and Quality, indirect comparison indicates that side effects from benzodiazepines may be about twice as frequent as from nonbenzodiazepines.
 Some experts suggest using nonbenzodiazepines preferentially as a first-line long-term treatment of insomnia.
 However, the UK National Institute for Health and Clinical Excellence (NICE) did not find any convincing evidence in favor of Z-drugs.
 A NICE review pointed out that short-acting Z-drugs were inappropriately compared in clinical trials with long-acting benzodiazepines.
 There have been no trials comparing short-acting Z-drugs with appropriate doses of short-acting benzodiazepines.
 Based on this, NICE recommended choosing the hypnotic based on cost and the patient's preference.

-Older adults should not use benzodiazepines to treat insomnia—unless other treatments have failed to be effective.
+Older adults should not use benzodiazepines to treat insomnia unless other treatments have failed to be effective.
 When benzodiazepines are used, patients, their caretakers, and their physician should discuss the increased risk of harms, including evidence which shows twice the incidence of traffic collisions among driving patients, as well as falls and hip fracture for all older patients.

 Their mechanism of action is primarily at GABAA receptors.